Agencies that offer social media management packages have a better chance of landing higher-value and more long-term clients.

 Offer to spend a day combing through their social media accounts, giving them a document full of recommendations for them to implement in their own time.

-FlexxCreative offers audits as one of their social media packages:
+FlexxCreative offers audits as one of its social media packages:

 Social media audits work perfectly because you don’t have to spend much time doing the work.
 Once you’ve performed the audit, create a document that:

-Similar to a consultation or audit, you could teach your clients how to use social media marketing to their advantage by delivering training.
+As with a consultation or audit, you could teach your clients how to use social media marketing to their advantage through training.

 Little Media Agency offers social media training as a standalone package:

 Again, you can often charge higher rates for social media marketing training packages.
-The client is hiring you to be the expert, train their entire team, and answer all of their questions.
+The client is hiring you as the expert to train their entire team and answer all their questions.

 You’re basically their lecturer - only your training sessions should be more fun!

-Are you feeling more confident about how you're going to package your social media services?
+Are you feeling more confident about how you'll package your social media services?

 Remember to always check your buyer personas before deciding on a package!
 And, for an extra layer of security, take a look at what clients are currently hiring you for.

-Sendible has a variety of features that can help you stand out and close a new client by resolving their pain points immediately.
+Sendible offers a range of features that can help you stand out and close new clients by resolving their pain points immediately.
 Let's go over a few of them:

 These are just some of the features that can help you enrich your packages.
 If you'd like to learn more about advanced possibilities, don't hesitate to schedule a free consultation with our experts.
 Alternatively, you can start your free 14-day trial and explore it on your own.